FINAL FILING DATE: Open Until Filled. Frist cut-off is October 9, 2018.

 SUPERVISION RECEIVED AND EXERCISED

-- Receives general supervision from the Senior Power Plant Engineer.
+- Receives direction from the Senior Power Plant Engineer.

-- May exercise technical and functional supervision over technical staff.
+- May exercise technical and functional supervision over lower level professional and technical staff.

 EXAMPLES OF ESSENTIAL DUTIES - Duties may include, but are not limited to, the following: